Mastodon

 The only person available at the time with a compatible blood type is the Hunter/Artemis Watson, a half-demon.
 She donates her blood and it activates all of the young man’s dormant powers.

 He also turns out to be rather good at demon extermination, able to force demons to transform, with a touch.
 He uses this power to forcibly turn demons into weapons, which he uses to kill others.
-Best of all: his power fully drains his weapons of all magic, permanently killing them.
+Best of all: his power eventually fully drains his weapons of all magic, permanently killing them.

 Unfortunately, he becomes a half-demon, and the demons now seek to use him in their plots to conquer the world, very similar to Artemis.